Hand-Arm Vibration Syndrome

 Many jobs require the operation of heavy machinery that vibrates slightly as it performs its task.
 However, over time this constant exposure to vibration can interfere with the nerves and blood circulation of your fingers.
 This problem is called vibration white finger, or hand-arm vibration syndrome (HAVS).

 Doctors are not sure how the vibration damages your hands.
 However, constant exposure to vibrating, hand-held tools can cause permanent pain and nerve damage in your hands and fingers.
 If you now suffer from HAVS due to your job, you may be entitled to worker’s compensation to help you.
-To discuss your case, contact a Raleigh workers’ comp attorney from the Law Office of Sam Scudder today at 919-851-3311.
+To discuss your case, contact a Morehead City workers’ comp attorney from the Law Office of Sam Scudder today at 919-851-3311.